Life Lines

 • Special needs

-The information in the action plan can help the staff that may be looking after the child or a parent who's child had just been diagnosed with Asthma.
+The information in the action plan can help the staff who may be looking after the child or a parent whose child has just been diagnosed with Asthma.

 Some of the basic information could be: